nazibul7/nextjs-auth-boilerplate/docs/ARCHITECTURE.md

 ## 🔄 Deployment
 - Deployed to Vercel (but works with any Node host).
 - Env variables manage DB URL, Resend API key, Auth secrets.

+## Authentication

+For a detailed overview of our authentication system design and rationale, see [AUTH-ARCHITECTURE.md](./doc/AUTH-ARCHITECTURE.md).